KristianColville1/raza-noodles/README.md

 - The pages implemented with this feature are the home page & menu page.

-- To help indicate it's purpose an animation was added that 'blinks' every second or so to alert the user of a quick navigational option where pages are longer.
+- To help indicate it's purpose an animation was added that 'blinks' every 1.5 seconds to alert the user of a quick navigational option where pages are longer.

 - On the home page there are two scroll icons, the second one brings the user to the opening hours section so they can view opening hours.

+- Its purpose is understood.
+    - It points in the direction of navigation.

 User stories fufilled: